asciamanna/asciamanna.github.io/_drafts/specialization-on-agile-teams.md

 ## Cross-functional or Full Stack?

-A key misunderstanding of specialization is conflating cross-functional teams with full stack developers.
-A cross-functional team doesn't require all full stack developers, especially from the start.
+A key misunderstanding of specialization is conflating cross-functional teams with full-stack developers.
+A cross-functional team doesn't require all full-stack developers, especially from the start.
 The cross-functional **team** consists of all skills necessary to deliver a feature from concept to production.
-Finding only full stack experts as front-end and cloud technologies have emerged is a challenging proposition.
+Finding only full-stack experts as front-end and cloud technologies have emerged is a challenging proposition.
 This doesn't mean specialists should be avoided, but care needs to be taken when creating development teams.
 Specialists should be teamed with generalists and there should be a concerted focus on collaborative development behaviors.
 Hire specialists, but optimize for collaboration and a path towards the emergence of E-shaped team members.

 > Specialists can exist on high-performing agile teams.
 But it is the multi-skilled team members who allow that to be possible.
 > _**&mdash;Mike Cohn - <a href="https://www.mountaingoatsoftware.com/blog/cross-functional-doesnt-mean-everyone-can-do-everything">Cross-functional Doesn't Mean Everyone Can Do Everything</a>**_